-Zen D’Amato Gautam (Founder and Director) has a degree in Events Management and has been organising markets for the past ten years.
-She is also passionate about handmade products and is a designer and a maker herself.
+Zen D’Amato Gautam (Founder and Main Organiser) has a degree in Events Management and has been organising events for the past twenty years.
+Her experience in Events spams across 5 Star hotels, Cruise Liners, Luxury Weddings and G7 Conferences.
+She is passionate about sustainable handmade products and is a designer and a maker herself.
 The desire to be a good role model for her children and the need to leave a cleaner planet for them, has led her towards learning and following a more sustainable lifestyle.
 Zen is the founder of Thrivers Malta, a social enterprise which aims to empower and promote local creative entrepreneurs.

 Marta Kurzyńska (Project Manager) is the founder of STH from NTH, a self-taught wood worker and graphic designer.
 She is Polish and has been living in Malta for the past six years.
 A big creative streak and an inherent love for nature have led her to explore and gain skills which she is now using in her up-cycling projects which aim to reduce reliance on the throw-away culture by showing that ‘rubbish’ can be turned into functional and valuable objects.
 She spreads her green message through up-cycling workshops for adults and children.